Famous & Influential People

 Rt Hon Dr Gordon Brown

 Born in Glasgow, Gordon Brown's father became Minister of St Brycedales Church in Kirkcaldy and the family moved to the town.
 He was educated at Kirkcaldy High School before going on to Edinburgh University.
 He became MP for Dunfermline in 1983.
 In 1997, he became Chancellor of the Exchequer.
 In 2007, he became UK Prime Minister.
-In the boundary changes of 2005, he replaced Lewis Moonie as the candidate in the Kirkcaldy constituency where he remains the local MP until standing down in 2015.
+In the boundary changes of 2005, he replaced Lewis Moonie as the candidate in the Kirkcaldy & Cowdenbeath constituency where he was the local MP until standing down in 2015.

 Jack Vettriano OBE

 Born in Methil, a few miles from Kirkcaldy, Jack Vettriano (originally Hoggan) became an apprentice Mining Engineer.
 He took up painting after his girlfriend bought him a painting set for his 21st birthday.
 He gained inspiration from visits to Kirkcaldy Museum & Art Gallery, and submitted his first painting at the annual local Shell art exhibition in 1984.
 In 1988, he began displaying his work publicly - and was quickly snapped up.
 Prints of his works became hugely popular.
 In 2010, he won Great Scot of the Year.
 He now splits his time between homes in Kirkcaldy, London and Nice.